pac4j/pac4j/documentation/blog/more_openid_federation_with_pac4j_and_connect2id.md

 While this is a very convenient mechanism, it can impact server performance.

-Therefore, it would be wise to consider explicitly and permanently registering our OIDC pac4j client.
+Therefore, it could be useful to consider explicitly and permanently registering our OIDC pac4j client.

 # 2) Let's log in with explicit registration